TattlingJam4231/weapon-rebalances/README.md

        - ammo pickup increased from 2.3/8.03 to 8.0/13.0
        - total ammo decreased from 170 to 119
        - rate of fire decreased from 667 to 480

+     - Akimbo Bernetti Auto
+       - ammo pickup increased from 2.84/9.92 to 8.0/13.0
+       - total ammo decreased from 210 to 120

+     - Akimbo Czech 92
+       - ammo pickup increased from 2.43/8.51 to 8.0/13.0
+       - total ammo decreased from 180 to 120

 ### Specials: